-Transition from Year 11 into Year 12 means achieving at least six 6s at GCSE / IGCSE (see Appendix B).
+Transition from Year 11 into Year 12 means achieving an average GCSE / IGCSE point score of 6.0 (see Appendix B).
 This is so a pupil has a realistic chance of achieving at least CCC by the end of Year 12, alongside fulfilling the wider expectations of the Sixth Form Diploma programme.
-Pupils not achieving six 6s should not expect to study at St Dunstan's in the Sixth Form.
+Pupils not achieving an average GCSE / IGCSE point score of 6.0 should not expect to study at St Dunstan's in the Sixth Form.
 Transition will also depend upon the selection of A Level subjects that can realistically be expected to be completed to at least C grade standard.
 As a rule of thumb, pupils will only be permitted to choose A Level subjects in which they have achieved at least a grade 7 at GCSE or IGCSE, or that grade in a closely related subject if the subject itself was not taken at GCSE.

 Where progress earlier in Year 11 suggests this threshold may not be met, supportive intervention will be made alongside clear dialogue with the pupil and their family.
-It is always our intention that this intervention will help a pupil to a position where they do achieve at least six 6s by the end of the year, and consequently continue towards success in Year 12.
+It is always our intention that this intervention will help a pupil to a position where they do achieve an average GCSE / IGCSE point score of 6.0 by the end of the year, and consequently continue towards success in Year 12.